Interior Decorating & Design Diploma

 COLOUR & SCHEMES

 Colour is one of the most stimulating and influential decorating elements.
 This course presents the variables of colour theory – including psychology, temperature, value and intensity – and applies them to colour schemes to create the desired atmosphere and to enhance furnishings throughout a dwelling.
-This course can taken in conjunction with Basics of Design.
+This course can taken in conjunction with Basics of Design and is a prerequisite to all other courses.

 DECOR ACCENTS

 Learn about functional and easthetic aspects, with an emphasis on selection and application.
-Accessories are the personal finishing touches in colour, shape, and texture that affect a decorating scheme.
+Accessories are the personal finishing touches in colour, shape and texture that affect a decorating scheme.
 Learn how to select, place and highlight them to achieve the maximum impact.
-Prerequisites: Colour & Schemes and Lighting Applications.

 DECORATING FABRICS

 Learn the characteristics and variables that affect natural and synthetic decorating fabrics, including weaves, the application of colours, durability, and maintenance.
 We will discuss fabric content, pattern mixes, and the textures that are most appropriate for each purpose and decorating style.
-A plain edge is required.
-Prerequisites: successful completion of Basics of Design and Color & Schemes.
+A plain edge scissors is required.

 FURNITURE SELECTION

-This is an introduction to the many elements that make up a functional kitchen.
+This is an introduction to the many elements that make up a functional kitchen, bathroom and laundry space.

 LIGHTING APPLICATIONS

 Light is required to create the desired mood and to appreciate the decorating products chosen to beautify dwellings.
-Topics covered include aesthetics of artificial light, selection and placement of lighting, general lighting, task lighting and accent lighting.
-Prerequisites: successful completion of Basics of Design, Colour & Schemes and Space Planning.
+Topics include aesthetics of artificial light, selection and placement of general task and accent lighting.
+Prerequisites: successful completion of Basics of Design course>.

 MODERN AND ECLECTIC STYLES